 Servers and Infrastructure

-In 2014, the team successfully finished implementing the new trusted system, enabling the office to transfer paper files to digital format, which saves storage burdens and guarantees quality and security of information.
-The server and infrastructure unit is also in the process of designing a fail over (disaster recovery) site in North County that will provide at the same time the opportunity to move form tape backups to disk backups, which will save the office tens of thousands of dollars spent on tape every year.
-The disk backup is faster, more reliable and more secure than the traditional tape backup.
+In 2015, the team successfully finished implementing the new trusted system, enabling the office to transfer paper files to digital format, which saves storage burdens and guarantees quality and security of information.
+The server and infrastructure unit is also in the process of completing the infrastructure of the fail over (disaster recovery) site in North County.
+Moving from tape backups to disk backups will save tens of thousands of dollars per year.
+In addition, disk backup is faster, more reliable and more secure than the traditional tape backup.
 We are also testing backup to the government cloud, which provides reliability, security and availability all day every day.

 Network and Security

 The application development team manages the content and design of the DA’s public website, which receives thousands of views each week from around the world.
 In addition, the web team manages the DA’s intranet and a growing portfolio of browser-based applications and is researching portal-based solutions to serve external customers more effectively.
 The team developed a browser based application that allows Deputy DAs access to the DA’s case management system in the courtroom through laptops and tablets.
-The team is also redesigning the DA websites to enhance the experience of our external and internal users.
+The team has also finished designing and implementing the new DA websites to enhance the experience of our external and internal users.
 In anticipation of the increased number of mobile device and tablet users, the web development team is enhancing and updating the DA web portal to become universal with all browsers.

 A new ticket and inventory system based on Microsoft System Center was implemented, which enhanced control and resulted in cost savings on equipment and services.

-The IT division, in partnership with the Sheriff’s Department and the San Diego Superior Court, initiated a project to eliminate the old mainframe that gracefully served for more than 40 years.
-The mainframe will be migrated to more modern platform with minimal maintenance cost that will save the office and the county millions of dollars in maintenance and support.
+The IT division, with the Sheriff’s Department and the San Diego Superior Court, initiated a project to eliminate the old mainframe that gracefully served for more than 40 years.
+The mainframe will be migrated to a more modern platform with minimal maintenance cost that will save the office and the county millions of dollars in maintenance and support.
 The project began in December 2015 and is expected to wrap up by January 2017.